ykaragol/ember-growl-notification/README.md

 ## Changing the view of items

-With contextual usage of `{{ember-growl-notification-placeholder}}`, you can easily modify the view of the items.
+With the contextual usage of `{{ember-growl-notification-placeholder}}`, you can easily modify the view of the items.

 ```
 {{#ember-growl-notification-placeholder as |notification close|}}